slerman12/Help-me/Philosophy/Cosmogenesis-Myth.md

 **Axiom 2.** Cause exists. $\exists \rightarrow$.

-> Since this definition of deduction (math) generalises to all others, without changing any of its previously established consequences, or assumed restrictions, this is a valid definition, but permits the derivation of something from nothing without additional axiom.
+> This definition of deduction (math), which generalises to all others, permits the derivation of something from nothing without additional axiom.

 ## Nothing and The Universe